Mirazur x Ferran Adrià

 At the end of this introduction, we arrived before a beautiful wall of grass and roses.
 We were asked to choose a rose, which would become our vessel for champagne and mark the beginning of the first of six acts: Flowers.

 The rose was paired with Laurent-Perrier Cuvée Rosé, one of my personal favorites.
 The aromatic effect was lovely, offering a delicate floral lift before each sip.
 Did it transform the champagne as much as I expected?
 Not entirely.
-But it was graceful, memorable, and unlike anything I had tried before.
+But it was graceful and memorable.

 For the next part of the Flowers act, we were led back out to the patio, where a table had been arranged with a liquid nitrogen station and one of the chefs awaiting us.
 The bite was a génépi and citrus cocktail, finished by attaching the flower petals to the mixture before freezing it in liquid nitrogen.
 The result had the perfect mouthfeel: cold, delicate, and melting almost instantly.
 The herbaceous notes from the flowers balanced the citrus beautifully.
 (9.0 /10)